sairam-ravula/E-commerce-Application/README.md

 # E-commerce-Application
-This app will have the feautures of user account creation, can get the products, can list the categories and adding the products to the cart page and placing the orders.
+This app will have the features of user account creation, can get the products, can list the categories and adding the products to the cart page and placing the orders.

 ## Dependencies
 1. Express